TheOpteProject/LGL/README.md

 ### Other Files:

+Generating Static Images using LGLLib.jar

+ImageMaker - A JAVA 2D image output tool.

+Runtime Example:

+java -Djava.awt.headless=true -Xmx20000m -Xms20000m -cp ./LGL-Master/Java/jar/LGLLib.jar ImageMaker.GenerateImages <height> <width> run.lgl run.coords -c run.colors -s 0.01 -l run.labels

-LGLView.jar - A JAVA 2D viewer for looking at the output of lgl.pl.
+LGLView - A JAVA 2D viewer for looking at the output of lgl.pl.
 The output of the layout programs is just a set of coordinates.
-For looking at 2D coordinates use lglview.jar See the web page http://www.opte.org/lgl for usage and other info.
+For looking at 2D coordinates use lglview.jar

-ImageMaker.jar - A JAVA 2D image output tool.
-For more detail visit http://www.opte.org/lgl/
+java -Xmx2G -Xms2G -cp ./LGL-master/Java/jar/LGLLib.jar Viewer2D.Viewer2D

 Looking at the huge PNG (100k x 100k pixels) java.awt.image.Raster: The maximum width x height has to be less than Integer.MAX_VALUE (2147483647) so